puffyCid/artemis-api/artemis-docs/docs/Intro/Collections/output.md

 You can also use the [JS API](../../API/API%20Scenarios/timelines.md) to timeline data.

-Artemis outputs timeline data in a format that is support by Timesketch.
+Artemis outputs timeline data in a format that is supported by Timesketch.
 So you can upload results to review (you can also use [artemis](../../API/API%20Scenarios/timesketch.md)).

+When you timeline data, artemis will add four fields:
+- message
+- datetime
+- timestamp_desc
+- data_type

 :::info